 When trying to analyze the benefits of these contributions of the corporations to the artist and the art world, the first and foremost is the benefit of having sufficient financial resources.
-These large and wealthy corporations have the resources which can include financing, talent and knowledge that can benefit the artist.
+These large and wealthy corporations have the resources which can include financing, talent, and knowledge that can benefit the artist.
 But what I think we should also take into consideration is their ability to use their network to open doors and bring on board the best people in their fields.
-In Meier’s case, Audemars Piguet Art Commission established a connection with professionals and organizations such as the Papiliorama Foundation, that belongs to the world Meier was looking to reflect.
-He got to work with selected group of highly specialized scientific collaborators from the fields of genetic engineering, computer science, firefly breeding, cricket chorusing, bioacoustics and cognitive sciences from multiple countries.
+In Meier’s case, Audemars Piguet Art Commission established a connection with professionals and organizations such as the Papiliorama Foundation, which belongs to the world Meier was looking to reflect.
+He got to work with a selected group of highly specialized scientific collaborators from the fields of genetic engineering, computer science, firefly breeding, cricket chorusing, bioacoustics, and cognitive sciences from multiple countries.
 Besides these benefits, think about the ability to use the corporations’ media and PR departments to communicate the existence of the artwork.
-There is no argument that its good for the corporations’ image, but what about the large number of people who didn’t attend Art Basel and still want to learn about and watch these artworks?
+There is no argument that it’s good for the corporations’ image, but what about the large number of people who didn’t attend Art Basel and still want to learn about and watch these artworks?

 I guess these trends will just increase.
 The question of whether corporations should sponsor the creation of art is arguable.
 I believe it’s important that artists will be able to create innovative ideas, large projects that explore new fields and challenge our thoughts and world perception.
-It’s beneficial for all: for the artist, for the corporation and for the public.
+It’s beneficial for all: for the artist, for the corporation, and for the public.
 It easy to disregard the corporations for their financial resources, but just like in Meier’s case, corporations have the ability to foster a better and larger scale of professionalism.